12 May Johannesburg – why it´s worth it to visit the vibrant heart of South Africa

 Be careful!
 Mini-bus drivers follow their own road rules; they stop wherever and whenever they choose, do not indicate and travel at whatever speed suits them.

 Gautrain was launched in 2010 for the FIFA Soccer World Cup and is a super modern train.
 Gautrain comes along with three routes.
 Two routes within Johannesburg – from Santon to the Airport and from Santon to Rhodesfield.
 The third route connects Johannesburg and Pretoria – commuting between Park Station Joburg and Hatfield, Pretoria.

 If you want to use Gautrain you need to get a card which you upload with money.
 It’s about R 160 to get from Johannesburg Airport to Park Station Johannesburg.
 For sure it’s more expensive but it’s worth it.
-If you are more than one person, rather take an uber as it is cheaper then.
-The spacious wagon offers air conditioning, comfortable seats – which are perfect for long legs – and security.

 The quickest, safest and most convenient way of getting around in Johannesburg is Uber.
 Uber?
 What?
 For those who have never heard of Uber before – especially Germans as we don’t have Uber in Germany – you can compare it with a cab that you order with an app on your phone.